There’s never been a better time to quit smoking and vaping.

 Smoking harms nearly every organ of the body, causing many diseases and affecting the health of smokers in general.

 As the COVID-19 pandemic continues, many are asking what they can do to help keep themselves and their loved ones as safe as possible.
-The advice from public health officials is clear: wash your hands frequently, practice social distancing, and if you smoke or vape, quit now.
+The advice from public health officials is clear: wash your hands frequently, wear a mask practice social distancing, and if you smoke or vape, quit now.

 COVID-19 is caused by a coronavirus – a term that refers to a family of viruses that produce respiratory infections.
 There is a wealth of evidence to show that smoking tobacco makes smokers more susceptible to respiratory infections.
 This is because: